NEDERLANDS // ENGLISH

 Iceland is home to a stunningly beautiful splash battle and an elaborately themed wooden coaster called Wodan Timbur Coaster.

 Wodan opened in 2012 and it was built by Great Coasters International.
 Just like most GCI coasters, it’s characterized by sudden transitions, high speed curves and a few good pops of airtime.
 This is definitely my favourite GCI in the world, especially if I’m seated in the back row.
-The first drop is pure coaster heaven and the ride offers a great sense of speed.
-Besides, waiting in line shouldn’t feel like a punishment here: the indoor part of the queue was decorated fabulously.
+The first drop is pure coaster goodness and the ride offers a great sense of speed.
+Besides, waiting in line shouldn’t feel like a punishment here: the indoor part of the queue is a piece of art.

 Sure… I know Liseberg’s Helix is better and Blue Fire isn’t as powerful as Taron.
 But to me, this coaster is nothing less than perfect.